 If you create an effective, well-planned progression in the amount of weight, you can avoid overtraining and minimize the risk of injury while reinforcing the mass building gains of this great movement.
 Top-level skill is developed through repetition, and so is top-level muscle growth!

 Deadlift Every Day

-This may come as a shock, but yes, you can definitely deadlift almost every day and build immense strength and mass without getting injured.
+This might come as a shock, but yes, you can definitely deadlift every day (well… almost every day) and build immense strength and mass without getting injured.

 The deadlift works more muscles than any other exercise, including the squat.
 If performed correctly, it can help you build unparalleled mass in the entire body while strengthening all the major muscle groups.
 If you had to choose only one exercise to do for the rest of your life, it’d better be this one.
 But besides being the ultimate expression of strength, the deadlift is also a movement that demands developing and refining your skills and takes a lot of time and effort to master, so training it once a week just won’t cut it.

 Here’s a weekly training pattern that can help you progress in deadlifting.

 Perform 10 sets of 5 reps with 135 pounds, taking as much rest as needed.
 Focus on staying as tensed and braced up as possible.

 - Tuesday: Maximum speed

 Pick a weight that’s 60% of your max weight and focus on performing the reps as fast as possible.
 Go for 8 sets of 3 reps with a 3-minute rest between sets.